Category Definition · Architectural Trajectory

 Frequently Asked Questions

-How does the Governance Intelligence Layer operate within the Governance OS?
+How does the Governance Intelligence Layer fit into this architecture?

-The Governance Intelligence Layer is an explicitly subordinate analytical capability within the Governance OS.
-It provides drift detection, pattern recognition, remediation signals, and contextual recommendations to governance-responsible humans.
-It never possesses autonomous authority, never approves decisions, and never overrides human governance judgment.
-The separation between intelligence and authority is architectural — the GIL advises, humans decide.
+The Governance Intelligence Layer is an explicitly subordinate analytical capability that provides drift detection, pattern recognition, remediation signals, and contextual recommendations to governance-responsible humans.
+It does not possess autonomous authority, does not approve decisions, and does not override human governance judgment.
+The separation between intelligence and authority is architectural — the layer advises; humans decide.
+This is the AI authority boundary stated verbatim in replit.md.

-How does a Governance OS support regulatory examination readiness?
+How does this architecture support regulatory examination readiness?

-A Governance OS creates continuous audit readiness through structural enforcement rather than periodic assembly.
-Immutable decision records, verifiable authority chains, deterministic lifecycle transitions, and hash-chained governance ledger entries provide regulators with independently verifiable governance evidence.
-The system aligns with ISO 27001, SOC 2, NIST CSF, and financial regulatory expectations for governance demonstrability.
+Structural enforcement makes audit readiness a continuous state rather than a periodic assembly exercise.
+Immutable decision records, verifiable authority chains, deterministic lifecycle transitions, and hash-chained ledger entries provide regulators with independently verifiable governance evidence aligned with ISO 27001, SOC 2, NIST CSF, and financial regulatory expectations for governance demonstrability.
+Specific examination outcomes depend on the deploying organisation; Govula provides the substrate, not a regulatory guarantee.

 For a comprehensive exploration of the Governance Operating System architecture, including detailed technical specifications for authority modeling, lifecycle enforcement, and ledger design, see the Governance OS Architecture reference.